bertbaron/intravatar/README.md

 The solution is to setup an avatar service on the intranet, for example using [libravatar](https://www.libravatar.org/).
 While this is not too difficult to setup, it still requires some effort.

 Intravatar's goal is to be as simple as possible to setup.
 Avatars can be uploaded by users and/or maintained by an administrator.
-Besides that Intravatar can be configured to use a remote service as fallback for missing images.
+Besides, Intravatar can be configured as a proxy, using a remote service as fallback for missing images.

 ## Installation (without docker)